 Your prayer can include thanking Allah for the memories of the loved one, or asking Allah to bless that person in any way that your child feels is right.

 Then, give your child a chance to lead.
 Pay close attention to the words and sentiments your child expresses, as they are important indicators that reveal how your child understands the concept of life after death in Islam.

 A Special Way to Have Conversations about Death and Dying

-For a Muslim adult, making dua is a crucial part of coping with death.
-Children can be encouraged to engage in the same process, and may even pray with more insight.
+For a Muslim adult, it goes without saying that making dua is a crucial part of coping with death and putting it in proper perspective.
+But children can be encouraged to engage in the same process, and they may even pray with more insight.

 Dua helps all of us remember that losing a loved one is a natural part of life.
 It is a true test and mentioned in the very context of the verse of the Qur’an that we often recite upon such tragedy (2:155-156):

 We will surely test you with a measure of fear and hunger and a loss of wealth, lives, and fruits; and give good news to the patient

 وَلَنَبلُوَنَّكُم بِشَيءٍ مِنَ الخَوفِ وَالجوعِ وَنَقصٍ مِنَ الأَموالِ وَالأَنفُسِ وَالثَّمَراتِ ۗ وَبَشِّرِ الصّابِرينَ